50 places available for MLVK Electrical course in JB for PMR/SPM dropouts. Loan approved. Contact Karthik: 016-7555581.

 The leaders said they would advise their 500,000-odd members to steer clear of the gathering.

-In Putrajaya, Youth chief Datuk Seri Hishammuddin Tun Hussein said the “silent majority” should make itself heard and stand up to people with their own agenda.
+In Putrajaya, Umno Youth chief Datuk Seri Hishammuddin Tun Hussein said the “silent majority” should make itself heard and stand up to people with their own agenda.

 He said racial and religious sentiments made for a dangerous cocktail that could spell disaster.
-He also cautioned Youth members to remain calm.
+He also cautioned Umno Youth members to remain calm.

 In Kangar, Raja of Perlis Tuanku Syed Sirajuddin Putra Jamalullail advised the people not to join any illegal assembly.